Winning design chosen for Nepean Point redevelopment

-A plan called Big River Landscapes won an international design competition to redevelop Nepean Point, but construction on the project won't start until 2019.
+A plan called Big River Landscape won an international design competition to redevelop Nepean Point, but construction on the project won't start until 2019.

 The National Capital Commission's board of directors received 26 proposals for the redesign of the lookout, and selected four finalists who presented their proposals to the public in October.

-The Big River Landscapes project will include new recreational pathways, enhanced accessibility features, and add a continuous walkway from the Rideau Canal to Rideau Falls Park.
+The Big River Landscape project will include new recreational pathways, enhanced accessibility features, and add a continuous walkway from the Rideau Canal to Rideau Falls Park.

 "I think the use of wood and the treatment of wood was probably one of the very attractive features," said NCC CEO Mark Kristmanson of the winning design.